Biography

 Conductor

-Since June 2022, Juraj Valčuha has been music director of the Houston Symphony.
-He is also music director of the Teatro di San Carlo in Naples and first guest conductor of the Konzerthausorchester Berlin.
-He was chief conductor of the RAI National Symphony in Turin from 2009 to 2016.
+Juraj Valčuha has been music director of the Houston Symphony since June 2022.
+He was previously music director of the Teatro di San Carlo in Naples from 2016 to 2022, chief conductor of the Orchestra Sinfonica Nazionale della Rai from 2009 to 2016, and first guest conductor of the Berlin Konzerthaus Orchestra.